Frequently Asked Questions About Acupuncture

 The acupuncture training of most Doctors of Chiropractic, Doctors of Naturopathy, Doctors of Osteopathy, and Medical Doctors is often basic.
 It typically consists of 50-300 hours of combine didactic and clinical instruction, and these practitioners generally use acupuncture only as an adjunct to their typical treatment approach.
 You should always feel free to ask your practitioner about the extensiveness of their acupuncture training.
 For more information on this subject, please see Know Your Acupuncturist.

 Charlotte Acupuncture and Wellness Center continually strives to maintain a balance between offering reasonable fees and providing the highest quality care possible.
 During your consultation, your clinician will your review your case.
-If you are accepted as a candidate for the procedures that we offer, they will give you their best recommendation for treatment and the cost associated with the treatment.
+If you are accepted as a candidate for the procedures that we offer, your clinician will provide you with their best recommendation for treatment in the form of a plan as well as the associated costs.

 Please call us today to schedule your consultation: 704-333-8899